Dog Friendly Inn Way: The Western Lakes

 Explore the quieter Western Lakes, though the remote valleys of Ennerdale, Wasdale, Eskdale and Dunnerdale.
-A great walk through the less visited side of the Lake District and you can bring your dog along too.
-Please select the code ending with a D for more information about our dog-freindly version of this holiday.
+A great walk through the less visited side of the Lake District.
+This holiday can also be booked with dog-friendly accommodation.
+Please select the code ending D if you would like to bring your dog with you.

 This is our dog-friendly itinerary for the western section of the Inn Way.